olegelantsev/blog/content/posts/reading-links/index.md

 ---

-This post will contain an interesting reading on software engineering and will be kept updated:
+This post will contain an interesting reading on software engineering.
+It will be kept updated.

 - Finding a needle in Haystack: Facebook’s photo storage - https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf

+- Bigtable: A Distributed Storage System for Structured Data - https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf